Post updated June 27, 2018

 Working class poor—people of color, females, and those of non-traditional sexuality—want more income and wealth while those in power want to retain the wealth and status they have.
 The ingredients for the struggle exist and are engaged.

 Both sides use the term “class warfare.”
 After that alarm is raised, neither side listens to the other’s argument.
-That’s a shame, because the contradictory claims are left hanging and the decision to do nothing is still a decision—in favor of the current status quo.
+That’s unfortunate.
+After that, contradictory claims are left undealt with and the decision to do nothing is still a decision—continue the current status quo.

 Perhaps you think only one side claims class warfare, so let me give two examples, one for each side.